In this post, we’re going to talk about keywords.

 These search queries most frequently start with “how” with the searcher looking for an answer to their problem.

-When people are unsure about or disappointed with the previous experience with a product, service or company to use they will typically search for an alternative.
+When people are unsure about or disappointed with their previous experience with a product, service or company, they will typically search for an alternative.

 Reviews, comparisons and recommendations

 People will also review and compare different products, services and companies and 48% of shoppers surveyed said use Google to get helpful recommendations or suggestions on what to buy.